Sleep Apnea

 Treatment For Denture Patients

-The tongue holding device grips the tongue body between upper and lower tongue gripping surfaces composed of thousands of tiny forward slanted bristles, like tongue velcro.
-In denture wearers, the tongue is held up against the upper denture base plate, which is the most stable structure in the area.
-The tongue holding technology is described in, MULTI-LEVEL TREATMENT OF SLEEP APNEA as summarized under this tab and detailed under the FOR DOCTORS tab.
+The tongue holding device holds the tongue body between upper and lower tongue gripping surfaces composed of thousands of tiny bristles, like tongue velcro, in sheets that are molded to fit your mouth.
+The tiny bristles are all slanted forward at a 45 degree angle to prevent the tongue from dropping back into the pharynx.
+The tongue holding technology is summarized below and described in detail in the file entitled, MULTI-LEVEL TREATMENT OF SLEEP APNEA under the FOR DOCTORS tab.

 ltgs.jpg BIASING_THE_LOWER_TONGUE_GRIPPING_SURFACE.jpg